rmpfsilva/GuardTrack/replit.md

 GuardTrack is a full-stack web application.
 The frontend uses React with TypeScript, Wouter for routing, TanStack Query for state management, and Shadcn UI with Tailwind CSS for UI components.
 It integrates the Browser Geolocation API.
 The backend is built with Node.js and Express, utilizing PostgreSQL (via Neon) with Drizzle ORM.
 Authentication uses Passport.js (local strategy) with persistent session cookies (30-day maxAge, secure + sameSite='none' for PWA compatibility) and scrypt for password hashing.
 Google Sheets API is integrated for data backup.

 ### Feature Specifications
-- **Authentication & User Management**: Username/password authentication with role-based access (Guard, Steward, Supervisor, Admin).
+- **Authentication & User Management**: Username/password authentication with role-based access (Guard, Steward, Supervisor, Admin, Super Admin).
 New registrations default to 'guard' role.
+Users belong to companies (multi-tenant), with super admins managing company creation and deletion.
 - **Shift Management**: Admins schedule shifts via a calendar, while guards view assigned schedules.
 - **Check-in/Check-out**: Guards perform geolocation-verified check-ins/check-outs from any device, selecting their working role.
 Admins can manually override check-ins/check-outs.
 - **Break Tracking**: Comprehensive tracking of unpaid breaks with geolocation and timestamps.
 All shifts have mandatory 1-hour baseline break deduction.
 Extended breaks (>1 hour) require guard to provide reason and admin approval to deduct additional time.